The Fire, Weather and Risk Workshop brought together 94 participants to Busselton, Western Australia in mid May 2013.

-The workshop brought weather, fire modelling and risk assessment researchers together with forecasters and fire officers to discuss a wide range of issues, with an emphasis on transfer of research to operations.
+Held with the support of the Bushfire CRC, the Bureau of Meteorology, WA’s Department of Environment and Conservation and Department of Fire and Emergency Services, the workshop brought weather, fire modelling and risk assessment researchers together with forecasters and fire management officers to discuss a wide range of issues, with an emphasis on the transfer of the research to operations.

 The agenda covered the latest research, forecasting practices, operational applications, bushfire risk management, technology and training.
 The packed program included eminent international and national speakers and featured a tour of the 2011 Margaret River fire site – an event used by several speakers to illustrate issues faced by practitioners.
 The workshop program provided an entertaining and thought-provoking three days that were a major professional development activity for attendees.
 Outcomes of the workshop will soon be published.

 The workshop participants enjoyed the expertise of a range of very highly credentialed national and international researchers who provided a wide range of thought provoking and comprehensive research outcomes, and identified gaps in our collective knowledge.
 Whilst much of the research work is still to be developed, it clearly demonstrated that there is much that we have learnt and much more still to learn.